alejandronanez/alejandronanez/README.md

 Hi, I'm Alejandro.
-Worked most of my career as a frontend engineer, now diving into backend with Kotlin and Node.
+Worked most of my career as a frontend engineer and now I'm working fullstack with Typescript.

 Building sideprojects with Laravel and Phoenix.